 Measure for measure

 It may seem obvious, but restaurants must make the prices of food and drink clear before customers enter the premises – it’s why most restaurants display a menu in the window or on the door.
 Naturally, prices must include VAT and should include any compulsory service charges, cover charges or minimum charges.
-You must also not omit information which the average consumer needs to take an informed decision regarding a purchase and are prohibited from giving misleading descriptions of food.
+You must also not omit information which the average consumer needs to make an informed decision regarding a purchase and are prohibited from giving misleading descriptions of food.

-In restaurants, as in pubs, drinks can only be sold in approved measures: pints, half pints and third of a pint for draught beer, lager and cider, with multiples of 25mls or 35mls for gin, rum, whisky and vodka except when they’re served as part of a cocktail.
+In restaurants, as in pubs, drinks can only be sold in approved measures: pints, half pints and a third of a pint for draught beer, lager and cider, with multiples of 25mls or 35mls for gin, rum, whisky and vodka except when they’re served as part of a cocktail.
 Wine must be offered in 125mls, 175mls or 250mls.
-The Trading Standards Institute has guidance notes for restaurants on is website.
+The Trading Standards Institute has guidance notes for restaurants on its website.

 It’s a requirement to keep written records of all the suppliers that provide you with food or ingredients.
 As well as the name and address of the supplier, type and quantity of products and delivery dates, it’s good practice to record batch numbers or the ‘use by’ dates.
-It may provide an invaluable source of information if there is a safety problem with food you have sold.
+It may provide an invaluable source of information if there is a safety problem with the food you have sold.